 I have always liked earning money from apps in my spare time.
-If I am going to be watching Netflix or Hulu why not be earning some cash while I relax?
+If I am going to be watching Hulu or Disney+ why not be earning some cash while I relax?

 There are always apps coming and going, but Cash for Apps is one that has been around for a while now.